LAST UPDATED: November 8, 2022

 To avoid issues at the border, you will need to provide your driver with the following documents:

-- a letter of authorization from you stating that they you’re your permission to take the car across the border and other details including your U.S. address.
+- a letter of authorization from you stating that they have your permission to take the car across the border and other details including your U.S. address.

 - a copy of your vehicle ownership registration and insurance